By Patrick Farber

 Finally, because the payment stream to the plaintiff can be customized to meet a variety of his or her needs- for the short or long-term – the plaintiff is more likely to be satisfied with the our come so a messy chapter for both the plaintiff and the defendant can reach closure.

-Patrick Farber and Mark Morales are structured settlements brokers with Atlas Settlement Group in California.
-They work with attorneys throughout the country to create structured settlement annuities or physical and non-physical injury cases.
-They provide support and advice during all phases of the settlement process – at no cost to attorney or client.
-Reach them at 800-734-3910, email@example.com, mmorales@Atlassettlements.com.
+Patrick Farber is a California structured settlements broker with Atlas Settlement Group.
+Pat works with attorneys throughout the country to create structured settlement annuities or physical and non-physical injury cases.
+Pat provides support and advice during all phases of the settlement process – at no cost to attorney or client.
+Reach him at 800-734-3910, email@example.com.